dstettler/dstettler/README.md

 Pronouns: He/Him

-I mostly work in C#, JavaScript, and Python, but I have experience with GTK+ and Qt C++ as well.
+I mostly work in C#, C++, JavaScript, and Python, but I have experience with C and Java as well.

 Some frameworks I have experience with:
 - Vue.js